devalshah9/MusicEditor/resources/README.txt

 And finally, a MusicSheet can determine the amountOfBeats that it has overall.

 Above the MusicSheet, I have MusicEditor class.
 A MusicEditor has an ArrayList of MusicSheets, and can create a new sheet by calling the method for it which adds a new empty music sheet to the ArrayList of sheets.
+To compromise with the requirements of the View, a MusicEditor also has a tempo field.

 A MusicEditor can also add notes, one at a time.